 - Send product notifications – Deploy chatbots to redefine marketing strategies by sending promotional emails and nurturing customers through pre-defined flows.
 Brands can use bots to promote products in real-time in a conversational way.

 - Bots as in-store assistants – Bot can be used to assist the retail sales executives to interact with customers and minimize their time behind workstations handling repetitive tasks.
+You can also use an AI-powered chatbot to track some of the popular metrics to measure customer engagement.

 5. Merge in-store & online purchase behaviors